July 6, 2022

 Once the lender agrees to the loan, the VA One-Time Close loan is closed, “prior to the start of construction with proceeds disbursed to cover the cost to build, cost of the land, or balance owed on the land, with the remaining balance in escrow” according to the VA official site.

 Loan money disbursed during the construction phase of the project for labor and materials is viewed as a “Loan in Process” or as a “draw” account.
-The lender makes payments or “draws” the borrower’s permission (in writing!) before a new draw or payout can be made from the escrow account.
+The lender makes payments or “draws” with the borrower’s permission (in writing!) before a new draw or payout can be made from the escrow account.

 What Kind Of Home Can I Build With A VA One-Time (VA OTC) / Single-Close Construction Loan?